 Depending on your cooking habits, the stove in the kitchen is just as heavily utilized as the fridge.
 While it is better to thoroughly clean the stove after each use, most people ignore this basic rule and now you have a huge mess to scrub off.

 The most annoying aspect of cleaning any kitchen stove is the removal of old grease and gunk that have accumulated over a long period of time.
-A friend that shall remain nameless, have one of those old-fashion stoves with years of cooking grease piled on top.
+A friend that shall remain nameless, have one of those old-fashion stoves with years of cooking grease piled on it.

 She jokingly claimed it provides the right flavor for her foods, and she wonders why most of her guest prefer not to touch her cooking.
 The only right way to remove the years of grease is the use of the right cleaning solution and elbow grease.